nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/ActivityManager.png)

-Welcome to the Engagement Planner/NextGen EA Platform
+Welcome to the Engagement Planner/NextGen EA

-The ‘Engagement Planner/NexGen EA Platform’ offers a simplified and logical approach to guidance EA’s to engage on Value Added Activities while working with assigned customers in the Regions.
+The ‘Engagement Planner/NexGen EA’ offers a simplified and logical approach to guidance EA’s to engage on Value Added Activities while working with assigned customers in the Regions.

 The ‘Engagement Planner’ has a modularization approach to provide Activity Sections based on the EA activity needs to support customers Business Transformation requirements.